unparallel-innovation/Pagination/README.md

 publishPagination(MyCollection);
 ```

-Optionally you can provide a set of filters on the server-side, even dynamic filters which can not be overridden and an aggregation pipeline
+Optionally you can provide a set of filters on the server-side, a dynamic filters which can not be overridden and an aggregation pipeline
 There's also the option of providing a transformation filter function to validate the client filters (e.g. server/publications.js):
 ```js
 publishPagination(MyCollection, {